benjamingeer/Tondauer/editions/Mendelssohn_MWV_U_123/online/README.md

     zones.

-  - The filename of the Zip file must be the surface ID plus `.zip`, and it must be saved in the directory `./tesselle/<facsimile ID>`.
+  - The filename of the Zip file must be the surface ID plus `.zip`, and it must be saved in the directory `./tesselle`.

   - The text content of each Tesselle annotation must be the zone ID.

+  - The Makefile extracts JSON files from the Zip files.
-  - If a surface's zones need to be changed, its Zip file can be reloaded into Tesselle, edited, and downloaded again.
+    These JSON files can be kept in git.
+The Zip file should be saved somewhere else, so that if a surface's zones need to be changed, its Zip file can be reloaded into Tesselle, edited, and downloaded again.

 - Each `<lem>` should specify its sources in `@source`, using the IDs of `<source>` elements.